St Bernard's Catholic Grammar School: St Bernard's

 Aldin House was bought (and renamed St Bernard's) by the Bernardine nuns in 1897.
 Since then, various additions have been made to the building.
-Beginning with a school for 12 French students, the educational work of the Bernardines has evolved enormously.
+Beginning with a school for 12 French students, the educational work of the Bernardines has evolved greatly.
 In 1904, day girls were first admitted to the school, leading to the development of a girls' grammar school.
-The school became co-educational in 1989. and now forms a large mixed Voluntary Aided Grammar School for some 1100 students, aged 11–18.
+The school became co-educational in 1989. and now forms a large mixed Voluntary Aided Grammar School for 1100 students, aged 11–18.

 In 1906, a nearby house was bought and opened as St Joseph's day school "for children of all denominations".
 In 1945, St Joseph's formally merged with St Bernards, becoming the preparatory school.
-In the 1970s and 1980s, the prep school moved to a new site where it continues today as an independent fee paying school for about 200 pupils, although it shares a badge with the state supported grammar school.
+In the 1970s and 1980s, the prep school moved to a new site, where it continues today as an independent fee-paying school for about 200 pupils, although it shares a badge with the state-supported grammar -school.
 Until August 2006, the school was also the home to nuns of the Bernardine order, who gave up their home for the school, and a few gave up their time to teach.
-At the time of the foundation, the convent was right in the countryside, with nothing but fields separating it from Windsor Castle.
+At the time of the foundation, the convent was in the countryside, with nothing but fields separating it from Windsor Castle.

-The convent, set in extensive grounds with fields, a vegetable garden, orchard and cemetery, provided an oasis of peace and prayer for those who visit.
-A large house - Stella Maris - in the monastery grounds served as a small pastoral centre.
-The Bernardines have always wished to co-operate with the pastoral life of the Church, and this was one such way of collaborating with the Church in the Diocese of Northampton.
+The convent was set in extensive grounds with fields, a vegetable garden, orchard and cemetery.
+A large house in the monastery grounds, Stella Maris, served as a small pastoral centre.
+The Bernardines considered their presence as a way of collaborating with the pastoral life of the church in the Diocese of Northampton.
 The nuns left the school in mid-2006.

-The school received a new café in the summer of 2019.
+The school opened a new café in the summer of 2019.